Eagle Tavern (Upper Makefield Township, Pennsylvania)

 Eagle Tavern is an historic inn and tavern located at Upper Makefield Township, Bucks County, Pennsylvania, which was built circa 1800.

 It was listed on the National Register of Historic Places in 1978.

 History and architectural features

 The original section was erected sometime around 1800.
 It is a 2 1/2-story, two-bay stone structure with a steeply pitched gable roof.
 A larger section that is a 2 1/2-story, three-bay-by-three-bay, stone structure was added in 1854.
 It features eyebrow windows on the front and rear facades.
 During the 19th century, the building was used as a hotel, store, post office, and polling place.
 It was later converted to a single-family residence.

-It was listed on the National Register of Historic Places in 1978.